Return to top

 https://youtu.be/qt2hcGGcg4Y

-easy guyanese roti recipe on a white plate
+Authentic Guyanese roti served on a white plate.

 Print Recipe

-Guyanese roti is a popular flatbread in India and parts of the Caribbean, served alongside bold and flavorful dishes.
-Enjoy this hot and flaky flatbread with curries, meat stews, or slathered in butter!
-All you need is a hot skillet and a handful of simple ingredients.
+Guyanese roti is a recipe from my childhood: it's a popular hot and flaky flatbread found in India and parts of the Caribbean, served alongside bold and flavorful dishes.
+You can enjoy it with curries, meat stews, or slathered in butter!
+With my easy recipe, I'll help you make this delicious oil roti at home, using just a few simple ingredients and a hot skillet!

 Prep Time1 hour 30 minutes